-PCP is highly addictive and life-threatening when abused; therefore, it is extremely important to seek help immediately if you or a loved one is struggling with this addiction.
+PCP is highly addictive and life-threatening when abused; therefore, it is extremely important to seek help immediately if you or a loved one is struggling with the “angel dust” drug.
 At Asheville Recovery Center, treatment specialists utilize a 12-step program and practice holistic rehabilitation.

 Services at the center include: